jwhite1987/Data-Scientists-and-HR-Analytics/README.md

 #### Load:

 The ultimate goal of an extract, transform, and load (ETL) process is to store data in a permanent location.
 This is usually an operational database or data warehouse.
 We used a relational database, PostgreSQL, to append the records of both dataframes into a single postgres table.
+Postgres must be locally operational (localhost:5432) and a database data_scientist_DB must have been previously created with the corresponding data_scientist_education_level_tbl.
+A valid password in config.py file is also needed.

 ![Resources/images/fig6.png](Resources/images/fig6.png)